opennetworkinglab/ngsdn-tutorial/EXERCISE-6.md

 We already provide ways to handle NDP NS and NA exchanged by hosts connected to the same subnet (see `l2_ternary_table`).
 However, for hosts, the Linux networking stack takes care of generating a NDP NA reply.
-For the switches in our fabric, there's no Linux networking stack associated to it.
+For the switches in our fabric, there's no traditional networking stack associated to it.

 There are multiple solutions to this problem: